DTS1234/ClusterTestWiki/docs/cluster-probe/implementation.md

 Especially the third feature is important from the perspective of this work, as it allows us to test how multiple transactional operations will work on the system.

+Both repositories are used in a SchoolService class.
+The SchoolService class is a Spring service component that provides business logic and acts as an intermediary between the controller layer and the data access layer (repositories) in the application.
+It exposes methods for creating students and courses (`createStudent` and `createCourse`).
+These methods utilize the respective repository's `save` method to persist the entities in the database.
+The getStudents, getCourses, and getStudentsForCourse methods utilize the repository's query methods to retrieve entities from the database.
+The findAll method fetches all students or courses, while findById retrieves a specific student or course based on the provided ID.
+Spring manages transactions implicitly for the service methods.
+Each method operates within a transactional context, ensuring data consistency and integrity.